Mortgage

 Flexible down payment sources

-Can own other property
+Can qualify if you own other property

-Must be used on a primary residence
+Must be for a primary residence

 Keystone Home Loan Program